jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Is it a surprise the Internet Age started in 1970?
 As computers got better, it made typing and printing increasingly easy.
 A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.

 Using new technology for themselves, and keeping it away from customers, is how the Industrial Age middlemen kept growing.
-Now they defend this sweet-spot and hold extremely powerful Internet Age levers of power while customers wait on hold with a call-center.
+Now they defend this sweet-spot and hold extremely powerful Internet Age levers of power in their hands, while customers wait on hold with a call-center or spend 30 minutes filling out claim forms.

 Some middlemen are, in fact, needed.
 Many, however, are not.
 All of them have been sucking our healthcare system dry for generations while holding back new technologies from reaching the hands of the middle-class.

 Main Street doesn't notice how screwed we're getting.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ImpassionedSourBuck' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>